Welcome to Southbank Day Surgery

 Community engagement is a huge priority for us at Southbank Day Surgery.
 We believe that supporting the local community goes beyond excellent patient care, to include contributing to the fundraising efforts of organisations such as Vinnies, the Cancer Council and the RSPCA.
 We are also proud members of the Reconciliation WA group, which recognises and values the continuity of cultural, educational and spiritual practices of First Peoples.

-Southbank Day Surgery is fully licensed by the Western Australian Government and accredited by BSI.
+Southbank Day Surgery is fully licensed by the Western Australian Government and accredited by Global Mark.
 We are part of a National benchmarking team to assist us in improving patient care.
 We have a Consumer Representative who assists the Day Surgery with audits and patient information to ensure our patients’ needs are met.

 A comfortable and safe hospital visit begins with a well-planned pre-admission process.
 This ensures you feel ready for your operation, and have everything you need for your stay with us.

 Each procedure is different.
 Depending on the instructions your surgeon gives us, we may get in touch with you before your operation to confirm your admission time, and inform you of any out of pocket payments due.Learn more about what to expect and how to prepare for your surgery

 Acknowledging Aboriginal and Torres Strait Islander people is an important aspect of ending exclusion.